-To obtain reimbursement for a bill you have paid, other than for pharmacy items, you must submit an HPHC medical reimbursement form with the provider or facility information.
-A legible claim form from the provider or facility that provided your care may also be included but is not required.
-The medical reimbursement form must include all the following information:
+To obtain reimbursement for a bill you have paid, other than for pharmacy items, you must submit an HPHC medical reimbursement form with the Provider or facility information.
+A legible claim form from the Provider or facility that provided your care may also be included but is not required.
+The medical reimbursement form must include all of the following information:

-- 1) The Member's full name and address

-- 2) The Member's date of birth

-- 3) The patient's Plan ID number (on the front of the Member's Plan ID card)

-- The name and address of the person or facility providing the services for which a claim is made and their Tax Identification Number (TIN) or National Provider Identification (NPI) number

-- 5) The Member's diagnosis description, diagnosis code or ICD 10 code

-- 6) The date the service was rendered

-- 7) The CPT code (or a brief description of the illness or injury) for which payment is sought

-- 8) The amount of the Provider's charge

-- 9) Proof that you have paid the bill
+- The Member's full name and address - The Member's date of birth - The Member's Plan ID number (on the front of the Member's Plan ID card) - The Member's signature - The name and address of the person or facility providing the services for which a claim is made and their Tax Identification Number (TIN) or National Provider Identification (NPI) number - The Member's diagnosis description, diagnosis code or ICD 10 code - The date the service was rendered - The CPT code (or a brief description of the illness or injury) for which payment is sought - The amount of the Provider's charge - Proof that you have paid the bill (if reimbursement is sought)

-10) Other insurance information
+Other insurance information

 Important Notice: We may need more information for some claims.
-If you have any questions about claims, please call our Member Services Department at 1-888-333-4742.
+If you have any questions about claims, please call our Member Services Department at 1-844-442-7324.

-A medical reimbursement claim form can be obtained online at www.harvardpilgrim.org or by calling the Member Services Department at 1-888-333-4742.
+A medical reimbursement claim form can be obtained online at www.harvardpilgrim.org or by calling the Member Services Department at 1-844-442-7324.